Skip to main content

 Research interests

-I work on the history of philosophy from the seventeenth to the nineteenth centuries, especially in the German context.
-My main interests are in metaphysics and philosophy of science.
-My primary research project deals with the reception of Descartes in seventeenth- and early-eighteenth century German universities--a phenomenon sometimes called 'Cartesian Scholasticism.'
+I have broad interests in the history of philosophy.
+My primary research focus is German philosophy from the seventeenth to the nineteenth centuries.
+My main project deals with the reception of Descartes in seventeenth- and early-eighteenth century German universities--a phenomenon sometimes called 'Cartesian Scholasticism.'
 The project traces developments in method and metaphysics in the German scholastic tradition from Johann Clauberg (1622-65) to Christian Wolff (1679-1754).
-The project looks forward to (as well as back from) Kant.
+I also write on Kant, often with an eye to his German scholastic background.

-A second research project concerns the philosophy of the human sciences in nineteenth- and early twentieth-century Germany.
-I am especially interested in Wilhelm Dilthey's (1833-1911) account of historical science--its psychological foundations, its relation to natural scientific explanation, and its critical and empiricist underpinnings.
-The project aims to situate Dilthey's 'critique of historical reason' in the context of a) the emergence of new empirical sciences of human nature in nineteenth-century Germany, such as anthropology, sociology, and psychology; and b) contemporaneous currents in German philosophy to interpret the new scientific situation, such as positivism, idealism, materialism, and neo-Kantianism.
+I also work on nineteenth-century German philosophy, especially on Wilhelm Dilthey's (1833-1911) account of historical science--its psychological foundations, its relation to natural scientific explanation, and its critical and empiricist underpinnings.
+This project aims to situate Dilthey's 'critique of historical reason' in the context of a) the emergence of new empirical sciences of human nature in nineteenth-century Germany, such as anthropology, sociology, and psychology; and b) contemporaneous currents in German philosophy to interpret the new scientific situation, such as positivism, idealism, materialism, and neo-Kantianism.

 Education